The World In Play: Chapter 5: Let the Thief Beware

 Compass Park was directly across Chestnut and a little uphill from Compass Place, which took its name from it.
 The central feature was a large steel compass rose at the north summit of Russian Hill.
 Every twenty years or so, since the creation of the park in 1886, the ground under the rose eroded enough to be a problem.
 Whenever enough people started tripping on it, the rose had to be disassembled, the ground leveled and the rose reset.
 It was due for another restoration soon and Ann stepped over a jutting edge as she walked.

 The famous Russian Hill Gardens were more to the south and east, where the slope was sheltered.
 Compass Park had more low shrubs than trees or flowers, especially on the north and west sides, where the wind was steady and harsh.
 The shrubs, both foreign and native, and the exposed rocks, were twisted and carved into interesting shapes.
 Ann was crossing Lombard Street, which bisected the park, when she became aware that someone was following her.
-Well, what was this about?
+Well, what's this about?
 She picked a bench and appeared to observe the sunset.

 The follower kept his distance.
 It seemed he — and there was no doubt in Ann's mind that it was a he — was willing to wait as long as she did.
 If she had more time, she would have played him; as it was, she had things to do.
 She rose and resumed her walk.
 As she turned onto the top flight of pedestrian steps that led down to Greenwich Terrace, and was briefly hidden from anyone behind her, she ported into the lobby of the Inn.